mporan/list-control/README.md

 ### How to Define Return Values

 #### For List Region
-Go to List component settings on "Shared Components" -> "Lists".
+Go to list component settings on "Shared Components" -> "Lists".
-1. Choose List.
+1. Choose list.
 2. Choose list item.
 3. On "User Defined Attributes" section find "Link Attributes" (3rd item for Media List, 5th item for Cards).
     Set value to: data-id="x".
 Replace "x" with the return value (Including quotation marks).
 For example: data-id="1".